Patents in Asia 2017: South Korea

-Top legal experts in South Korea answer a series of essential questions to provide key information about patent prosecution and litigation in the country for 2016
+Top legal experts in South Korea provide an exclusive insight into the country’s patent prosecution and litigation strategy for 2017

 What are the criteria for patentability in your jurisdiction?

 The major criteria for patentability in Korea are:

 - industrial applicability – the invention must be feasible and useful;

 - novelty and inventive step – the invention must be novel and not easily conceived by a person with ordinary skill in the art;

 - first to file – when two or more patent applications relating to the same invention are filed on different dates, only the application with the earliest filing date is patentable; and

 - unity of invention – an application may include only one invention or a group of inventions that share a common inventive feature.

 What types of invention are explicitly excluded from patent eligibility?